 Another report last week showed a drop in iPhone sales.
 Verizon Wireless said its iPhone sales fell to 3.2 million in the first quarter from 4.3 million in the preceding period, when the new iPhone 4S was released.

 Some fund managers are also projecting that Apple will rally after tomorrow’s earnings report.
-The company will probably say net income rose to $9.95 a share, the average analyst estimate (AAPL) compiled by Bloomberg.
-Except for one case, Apple has released better per-share profit than analysts were predicting in each of the past 28 quarters, data (AAPL) compiled by Bloomberg show.
+The company will probably say net income rose to $9.95 a share, the average analyst estimate (AAPL:US) compiled by Bloomberg.
+Except for one case, Apple has released better per-share profit than analysts were predicting in each of the past 28 quarters, data (AAPL:US) compiled by Bloomberg show.

 “I understand the stock’s been weak and it’s getting knocked around on the Qualcomm news,” said Daniel Morgan, a fund manager at Synovus Financial Corp.
 “On Tuesday evening it will be another slam over the left field wall.”